2024-2025 Course Catalog

 If “geosciences” makes you think of dusty collections of rocks, minerals and old bones, visit the Lawrence geosciences department.
 You will discover a thriving group of faculty members and students who consider the geosciences to be a way of seeing the Earth, a lens through which the planet’s past and present come simultaneously into focus.

-Students will also examine the essential role of environmental justice in geosciences.
+Students will examine also the essential role of environmental justice in geosciences.
 All planetary inhabitants need access to fresh air, water, and food resources.
 Historically many anthropogenic systems and structures have restricted access to these essential resources for specific groups of people.
 The lack of equitable access to natural resources is increasingly recognized as a critical issue to address for social and environmental justice.
 This is especially timely in a world striving towards providing clean water resources, working towards climate action, and protecting biodiversity, as outlined by the United Nations Sustainable Development Goals.

 In many ways, a major in geosciences is ideal for a liberal arts degree.
 The discipline draws not only upon one’s observational and analytical abilities but also upon one’s aesthetic and creative instincts.